 What is left is Seoul.
 Korea’s ambassador in Quito said in early July that he expected his country’s internal approval to wrap up this year, which would finally bring the deal into force.

 The headline benefit is tariff relief.
-Once live, close to ninety-nine percent of Ecuador’s exportable goods would enter Korea free of duty, some immediately and others on staggered timetables.
+Once live, close to ninety-nine percent of Ecuador’s exportable goods would enter Korea free of duty, some at once and others on staggered timetables.

-Tariffs are taxes that countries impose on imported goods, making foreign products more expensive than domestic ones.
-Removing them means Ecuadorian shrimp or bananas can compete on quality and price alone, without an extra cost penalty at the border.
+Tariffs are taxes that countries put on imported goods, making foreign products dearer than local ones.
+Removing them lets Ecuadorian shrimp or bananas compete on quality and price alone, with no extra cost at the border.

 The gains are concrete for its biggest sellers.
 Shrimp, which now faces a twenty percent Korean tariff, would see that charge vanish on day one, while bananas would shed a thirty percent duty over five years.

 It is not a one-way street.
-Korean cars, which currently pay a forty percent tariff to enter Ecuador, would see that levy fall gradually over fifteen years, opening the door to more Asian vehicles and technology.
+Korean cars face up to a 40% tariff in Ecuador, and the tariff would be eliminated over 15 years, opening the door to more Asian vehicles and technology.

-This reciprocal arrangement is typical of modern trade agreements, where both sides lower barriers to create mutual benefit.
+This give-and-take is typical of modern trade agreements, where both sides lower barriers for mutual benefit.
 The question is whether Ecuadorian consumers will welcome cheaper Korean goods as much as Korean shoppers embrace Ecuadorian produce.

 Why the timing matters for Ecuador

 For a foreign reader, the prize is the market itself.
-Korea imports about seventy percent of the food it consumes, and its roughly fifty-one million shoppers have money to spend on quality produce.
+Korea imports about seventy percent of the food it eats, and its roughly fifty-one million shoppers have money to spend on quality produce.

-That level of food import dependence is unusually high, driven by Korea’s limited farmland and its shift toward urban, industrial development.
-It creates steady demand for reliable suppliers who can deliver fresh fruit and seafood year-round.
+That level of food import dependence is unusually high.
+It flows from Korea’s limited farmland and its shift toward urban, industrial development.

 Officials frame it in hard numbers.
 They expect Ecuador’s non-oil exports to Korea to climb about twenty-seven percent, a gain the country’s exporters’ federation values at around three hundred and sixty-seven million dollars.